SummaryRead the full fact sheet

 Epilepsy and alcohol

-Excessive drinking can result in poor seizure control and some people find that even small amounts of alcohol can trigger seizures.
 Ask your doctor about the interaction of alcohol with the medication you have been prescribed.

-Epilepsy and flashing lights (photo sensitivity)
+Epilepsy and flashing lights (photosensitive epilepsy)

 Epilepsy and stress